lzhchn0/k8s-operator/Overview of metacontroller.md

 Array is the key
 - in message, CompositeHookResponse.children of type []*unstructured.Unstructured, array is the key.

-In case of an update of child, metacontroller-0 echos an error message
+If there is an update to the child, metacontroller-0 will log an error message.
 - "msg": "Failed to create child, child object already exists",

 How to debug metacontroller